 DuraForce AS series geotextiles are manufactured and tested to exact quality standards and rated according to the NZTA F/7 specification for geotextiles.
-Available in a range of grades depending on the particular engineering application required.

 Triton Stormwater System